-This is the second of a series of posts for Spacing Toronto exploring the Toronto Islands as the potent place that they are to our city.
-The series will consist of Sunday posts every few weeks discussing how Toronto and the Island have shaped each other in imagination, in reality, across time, place and space.
+This is the second post for Spacing Toronto exploring the Toronto Islands as the potent place that they are to our city.
+New posts will go up on Sundays and will discuss how Toronto and the Island have shaped each other in imagination, in reality, across time, place, and space.

 The first Sunday on the Island explored how the sandspit that would become today’s Toronto Islands came into being and pointed out that locals have been calling that same land “the Island” since the early 1800s, far before it truly was an island — building the lack of accessibility of the place into its common name and framing the Island as a special destination for the people of what was then York.

 The Island did not officially become an island until the Spring of 1858.
 In today’s post we will discuss the events surrounding ‘the breach,’ as it was called, and the role that Torontonians played in bringing the Island’s local name and the geography of the place itself closer together.

 The story of the Island’s moment of decisive transformation into an island is a tale of disaster and survival.
 On April 14, 1858 a catastrophic storm flooded the section of the peninsula holding the newly-renovated Quinn’s Hotel.
 The hotel was so newly renovated that there was a party planned by Quinn and his family to thank the workers who had just completed the job.
 The waves from stormy Lake Ontario hit the ‘narrows’ of the peninsula, sucking the land away into the lake in a matter of hours (luckily everyone involved escaped permanent harm but it was a close one; the building was entirely demolished.
 A more detailed account in the words of Quinn’s daughter can be found in Sally Gibson’s More Than an Island).